 - nearby paragraphs

 The acronym PIE (which stands for Point/Illustration/Explanation) may be helpful to remember as a guide for developing well-structured, coherent paragraphs.
-Academic paragraphs are usually at least three sentences long, and can be longer still.
+Academic paragraphs are usually at least three sentences long, but can be longer.
 However, don't make those sentences too long.
 As a rough guide, a sentence longer than three lines is too long.

 All paragraphs should be focused: they should discuss only one major point.
 That point should connect with the overall focus of the essay (as described in the thesis statement).

 The major point of a paragraph is often called the controlling idea.
 Every paragraph should have a different controlling idea, each one discussing one aspect or part of the overall essay.

 Body paragraphs will often begin with a summary of the controlling idea: the point (also known as the topic sentence).
 The point (or topic) sentence summarises the paragraph in the same way that the thesis statement summarises the whole essay.

-The rest of the paragraph supports that topic sentence, by explaining it in detail, giving an example, or citing evidence that reinforces it.
+The rest of the paragraph supports that main point (the topic sentence), by explaining it in detail, giving an example, or citing evidence that reinforces it.

-The largest part of any body paragraph is the support: explanations, evidence, and examples.
+The largest part of any body paragraph is the illustration, which consists of explanations, supportive evidence and examples.

-Explanations use logic to fully explain the point raised in the topic sentence.
+Illustrations use logic to fully explain the main point raised in the topic sentence.
 It is not enough to just explain an idea, however: you need to show that outside evidence supports it as well.